Site icon Voluntouring.org

 To participate or get an idea of the existing projects, you must register on the ESC portal:

-After completing a simple registration procedure, as a participant in the European Solidarity Corps, you can be selected and invited to join a wide range of projects, connected, for example, to:
+After creating an EU Login account and completing a simple registration procedure, as a participant in the European Solidarity Corps you can be selected and invited to join a wide range of projects, connected, for example, to:

-In general, we recommend that you prepare a CV and a motivation letter (both in English or any other language) that may be required at a later stage of the selection and be ready to take an interview in language, also via Skype.
+In general, we recommend that you prepare a CV and a motivation letter (both in English or any other language) that may be required at a later stage of the selection and be ready to have an interview in a foreign language, also via Skype or other online tools.

 Eligibility

-Please note that European Solidarity Corps projects are only open to people aged between 17 – 30.
-In addition, only those people who live in specific countries may participate.
-If you are not legally resident in the EU or one of the programme / partner countries listed below, you will not be eligible for the majority of projects which may be posted in this group.
+Please note that European Solidarity Corps projects are generally open to people aged between 18 and 30 (up to 35 for Humanitarian Aid volunteering).
+In addition, only those people who legally reside in specific countries may participate.
+If you are not legally resident in the EU or one of the programme or partner countries covered by the ESC, you will not be eligible for the majority of projects which may be posted in this group.

 Exit mobile version